muktar01k/chat-marketplace-app/README.md

 - **GitHub Profile**: [github.com/muktar01k]

+  ## Tech Stack
+- React
+- Tailwind CSS

+## How to Contribute
+1. Fork the repository.
+2. Clone your fork to your local machine.
+3. Install dependencies using `npm install`.
+4. Create a new branch for your feature.
+5. Submit a pull request!

 ### Contributors

 If you'd like to contribute to this project or join the development, you're welcome to fork the repository and create a pull request with your proposed changes.